Supporting and Evaluating Illinois DCFS Wraparound

 • How do youth, caregivers, caseworkers, and coordinators experience Community-Based High-Fidelity Wraparound?
 How do they perceive Wraparound supporting (or not supporting) them in attaining their goals and achieving positive outcomes?

 Chapin Hall experts are helping the implementation team monitor key metrics for CQI.
-Key data from the first 2 years of implementation between August 1, 2022 and July 31, 2024 suggest:
+Key data from implementation between August 1, 2022 and June 30, 2025 suggest:

-• On average, 47% of the available Wraparound program contracted slots were utilized each month.
-Program utilization peaked in the most recent month of July 2024 at 58% (222/385).
+• On average, 39% of the available Wraparound program contracted slots were utilized each month.
+Program utilization peaked in October and November 2024 (44%).

-• Youth, caregivers, Wraparound Coordinators, and other Wraparound team members (that is, participants in the Wraparound Child and Family Team Meetings) collectively scored fidelity to the model at an average score of 74.3% on the Wraparound Fidelity Index Short Form (WFI-EZ) between August 1, 2022, and June 30, 2024, falling short of the 80% benchmark.
+• Youth, caregivers, Wraparound Coordinators, and other Wraparound team members (that is, participants in the Wraparound Child and Family Team Meetings) collectively scored fidelity to the model at an average of 74% on the Wraparound Fidelity Index Short Form (WFI-EZ) between August 1, 2022, and June 30, 2025.

-• Each quarter, the Team Observation Measure scores--reflecting adherence to the model at Wraparound-facilitated child and family team meetings (CFTMs) and family meetings (FMs)--exceeded the target benchmark of 85%, except for the second quarter of state fiscal year (FY) 2024.
+• Each quarter, the Team Observation Measure scores--reflecting adherence to the model at Wraparound-facilitated child and family team meetings (CFTMs) and family meetings (FMs)--exceeded the target benchmark of 85%, except for the second quarter of both FY24 and FY25.

-• Relative to a matched comparison group, the following Wraparound groups showed significant improvement in:
+• Relative to a matched comparison group, the Wraparound group showed the following significant differences:

-• All participants: A reduction in trauma symptoms based on the Child and Adolescent Needs and Strengths (CANS) assessment
+• All participants: Improvement in trauma symptoms and behavioral needs based on the Child and Adolescent Needs and Strengths (CANS) assessment.

-• Permanency cases: A shorter length of stay in DCFS legal custody and a greater likelihood of discharge from DCFS legal custody to permanency within 12 months
+• Permanency cases: A shorter length of stay in DCFS legal custody, increased odds of achieving permanency within 12 months, but more placement moves.

 As implementation continues to scale up and the sample size increases, Chapin Hall will continue in-depth quantitative analyses to support the CQI process and evaluate the impact of Wraparound on child and family outcomes.
 In addition, focus groups and interviews with Wraparound coordinators, caseworkers, caregivers, and youth will elevate the voices of those with lived experience and provide context for the quantitative findings by answering “why” and “how” questions.
 This mixed-methods evaluation design will provide breadth and depth of understanding about Community-Based High-Fidelity Wraparound.